mr007x/Bare_Metal_ESP32/README.md

-# Bare_Metal_ESP32
+# ESP32
-Bare Metal ESP32 research and experimentation
+ESP32 research and experimentation